 Fire SafetyAll events must adhere to the University’s Fire Safety Policy.
 An event can be interrupted or possibly canceled or terminated should fire safety violations exist.
 Event venues must have clearly identified fire exits and occupancy limits must be enforced.
 Should a fire alarm sound, house lights will be turned up, if necessary, and all participants will be instructed to leave the area or to respond as directed by fire safety or fire department personnel.

-Disability ServicesDuring event planning, help with access needs for persons with disabilities can be obtained from the Office of Disability Services, seventh floor of Lerner Hall, 212-854-2388/2378 (Voice/TDD).
+Disability ServicesDuring event planning, help with access needs for persons with disabilities can be obtained from the Office of Disability Services, first floor of Wien Hall, 212-854-2388/2378 (Voice/TDD).
 An accessibility map outlining Columbia’s Morningside campus buildings and facilities is also available at Disability Services and online as a PDF at www.columbia.edu/about_columbia/map/AccessibilityMap.pdf.

 Event Policies on Alcohol